albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 -   Enabled if clicked on the **holding** hotspot (holding fix, white filled triangle) which is indicated by a hand cursor.
 -   Removes the selected **MSA diagram** from the map.
-This menu item is active if you right-click on the hotspot of a user added MSA diagram (small circle in center).
+This menu item is active if you right-click on the hotspot of an user added MSA diagram (small circle in center).

 .. _mark-airport-addon-map: